Understanding Cannabinoids and Their Role in the Endocannabinoid System (ECS)

 What Is the Endocannabinoid System (ECS)?

-The ECS is a biological system made up of three key components:
+The ECS is a biological system made up of three principle elements:

-1. Endocannabinoids - Naturally occurring cannabinoids in your body, like anandamide (AEA) and 2-arachidonoylglycerol (2-AG).
-These are produced on demand to maintain internal balance.
+Endocannabinoids - Naturally occurring cannabinoids in your body, like anandamide (AEA) and 2-arachidonoylglycerol (2-AG).
+These interact with receptors and are produced on demand to maintain internal balance.

-2. Receptors - Two main types, CB1 and CB2, are found throughout the body.
+Receptors - Two main types, CB1 and CB2, are found throughout the body.
 CB1 receptors are concentrated in the brain and nervous system, influencing pain, memory, and mood.
 CB2 receptors reside in peripheral tissues and immune cells, often regulating inflammation and immune responses.
+Cannabinoid interactions extend beyond the CB1 and CB2 receptors but for the purposes of this blog we will limit our discussion to CB1 and CB2 receptors.

 The Diversity of Cannabinoids